e-fx/e-fx.github.io/_posts/2023-04-26-Concerns about a recession rise as the US dollar cannot be maintained as a safe asset.md

 If today's GDP data disappoints, it is likely to put pressure on the US dollar.

-Conversely, even if the data unexpectedly rises, it is unlikely that expectations of an interest rate cut will disappear, and the recovery of the US dollar may be limited and short-lived.
+Conversely, even if the data unexpectedly rises, it is unlikely that expectations of an interest rate cut will disappear, and the recovery of the US dollar may be limited and short lived.

-With an expected 0.75% interest rate hike by the ECB by the end of this year, the euro-dollar is predicted to remain in an upward trend for some time.
+With an expected 0.75% interest rate hike by the ECB by the end of this year, the euro dollar is predicted to remain in an upward trend for some time.

 First policy announcement by BOJ Governor Ueda tomorrow On the other hand, tomorrow marks the first policy announcement by Bank of Japan Governor Ueda.